rschwass/ruby-gems/README.md

 ```
 #### Example 3
 This very basic example is where it all comes together, in the way I utilize the gem as intended.
-I iterate over a file and use it to brute force basic authentication on a website.
+I iterate over a file and use it to brute force basic authentication on a website. building on example 2,
+I take the returned line number, get that line from my file and use it as a password in the http request.

 ```